nanoporetech/epi2me-api/readme.md

 ## 1. Getting Started
 ##

-To get up and running, instantiate a new metrichor-api object and pass in some initial config options as shown below.
+To get up and running, instantiate a new MetrichorAPI object and pass in some initial config options as shown below.
 Once created, this new metrichor object will be ready to connect to an App Instance or make an API call.
 This code sample shows the minimum amount of config required to get started. **<

           var MetrichorAPI = require('MetrichorAPI');
           var options = {
             apikey: "g34373b17ea3b2e44sc1d4s934701ff63t1d1a5a",
-            inputFolder: "input/",
+            inputFolder: "C:/input",
-            outputFolder: "output/"
+            outputFolder: "C:/output"
           }

           var metrichor = new MetrichorAPI(options);